Because it’s

 Protecting animals, land, and the people who call it home.

-Three decades of commitment: built on passion, not politics
+Three decades of commitment: built on passion, not politics.

 For nearly 30 years, our founders have personally funded anti-poaching units, veterinary care, wildlife relocations, and farm operations, without government support or external donations.